entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ### Keycloak Settings and Issues
 1. Change Keycloak Dev Settings

-If you want to use another Keycloak installation or change the service-URL of your widget, change the parameters set in the `.env.local` file that was generated by the Entando Blueprint in the root folder of your widgets.
+If you want to use another Keycloak installation or change the service-URL of your widget, change the parameters set in the `.env.local` file generated by the Entando Blueprint in the root folder of your widgets.
 For instance, `ui/widgets/YOUR-ENTITY-NAME/tableWidget/.env.local`

 By default these variables are set to: